 Any staff member who acquires HIV/AIDS information through means other than an authorized release form or a court order is not legally bound by the confidentiality requirements in Article 27-F. However, such information should be treated as confidential.

-If the disclosure is made by the HIV infected individual or their parent or legal guardian, the staff person may encourage (but not require) that a consent form be completed.
+If the disclosure is made by the HIV infected individual or his/her parent or guardian, the staff person may encourage (but not require) that a consent form be completed.
 Such action should be based on the health and/or educational needs of the infected individual only.

-The BOCES is also committed to an educational program designed to inform students, parents/legal guardians and personnel regarding health generally, which will include AIDS, its communicability and the limited danger it poses to the general public and those who have only casual contact with AIDS victims.
+The Board is also committed to an educational program designed to inform students, parents and personnel regarding health generally, which will include AIDS, its communicability and the limited danger it poses to the general public and those who have only casual contact with AIDS victims.